kulla/ansible-role-taskwarrior/README.md

 Role Variables
 --------------

-The main variables for configuring this role are:
+The variables for configuring this role are:

 ```yaml
 # Defines for which user taskwarrior shall be configured